-The Pax World Global Environmental Markets Fund (PGRNX) invests in companies around the world that are developing innovative solutions in the areas of energy (renewable energy and energy efficiency), water (water infrastructure and technologies, pollution control) and waste (waste management and technologies, pollution control).
+The Pax World Global Environmental Markets Fund (PGRNX) invests in companies around the world that are developing innovative solutions in the areas of energy (renewable energy and energy efficiency), water (water infrastructure and technologies, pollution control), waste (waste management and technologies, environmental support services) and sustainable food and agriculture.
 We believe the leading companies in these markets are fast becoming major drivers of global economic growth.
 The following are examples of these companies:

 GEA Group AG